Board of Directors

 Brian Malloy

-Brian Malloy is with The Brandi Law Firm in San Francisco, where he represents plaintiffs in state and federal courts in cases involving product liability (involving aviation and aircraft, motor vehicles and pharmaceuticals), wrongful death, serious personal injury, elder abuse, consumer fraud and protection, employment matters and class/collective actions.
+Brian Malloy is with The Brandi Law Firm in San Francisco, where he represents plaintiffs in state and federal courts in cases involving product liability (involving aviation and aircraft, motor vehicles and pharmaceuticals), wrongful death, serious personal injury, elder abuse, consumer fraud and protection, employment matters, class/collective actions, and appeals.

 Prior to joining The Brandi Law Firm, Brian served as a law clerk to the Honorable Melvin Brunetti of the United States Court of Appeals for the Ninth Circuit from 2004-2005.

-Brian is a Tony Patiño Fellow from the University of California, Hastings College of the Law, where he earned Order of the Coif, was a member of the Hastings Law Journal and graduated as Valedictorian.
+Brian is a Tony Patiño Fellow from the University of California College of the Law, San Francisco (formerly UC Hastings College of the Law), where he earned Order of the Coif, was a member of the Hastings Law Journal and graduated as Valedictorian.
 Brian is a Phi Beta Kappa graduate of the University of Oregon, Robert D. Clark Honors College, where he graduated summa cum laude.

 Brian serves as the Fellowship’s General Counsel, a position he has held since 2012.